akshaysreenivas/future_flow_placement_assistant/README.md

 - User registration and authentication
 - Profile management for students
 - Job listings and search functionality
-- Application tracking for submitted job applications
+- Application tracking for receiver job applications for hr
 - Communication with employers
-- Interview scheduling and reminders
+- Interview scheduling
 - Placement history and statistics

 ## Features